 Forget Texas barbecue, the brothers behind this laid back smokehouse serve up their native Kansas City-style 'cue, which means you can expect to find lip-smacking St. Louis pork ribs and BBQ beef burnt ends.
 There's also succulent brisket, smoked breast of turkey, pulled pork and jalapeno sausages as well as fried catfish.
 Can't decide?
 Go for a combo platter where you can dig into a generous sampling of meats and sides.
 As for those sides, don't skip the tobacco onion straws and cheesy potatoes.
 Make sure to leave room for dessert, they make a mean banana pudding.

 This craft brewpub features an excellent rotating roster of ales, ciders and lagers, all of which come from independent brewers located within a 75-mile radius.
-And it's not just for drinking, beer shows up in the food too.
-Expect to find meat and cheese-filled turnovers served with beer-cheese fondue and beer battered fish & chips along with beer infused ice cream and craft cocktails.
-You can also chow down on excellent salads, grass fed beef burgers, sandwiches, plus entrees such as smoked meatloaf and pan seared salmon.
+And it's not just for drinking, the beer shows up in the food too.
+Expect to find meat and cheese-filled turnovers served with beer-cheese fondue and beer-battered fish & chips along with beer-infused ice cream and craft cocktails.
+You can also chow down on excellent salads, grass-fed beef burgers, sandwiches, plus entrees such as smoked meatloaf and pan-seared salmon.
 The Sunday brunch gives you the opportunity to wash down chilaquiles or pastrami eggs benedict with beer-laced mimosas and kombucha.
 Be sure to check the website for frequent beer-related events.

 Something of a cult-burger destination, Off-Site Kitchen is one of several successful restaurants by local chef Nick Badovinus who first opened this place in the Design District in 2012.
 The local favorite is a griddled quarter pounder consisting of house-ground Angus chuck, onions, lettuce, tomato, pickles and mayo on a brioche bun.
 At $4.99 a pop, it's hard to pass up.
 But diners can also order their burgers decked out with everything from barbecue brisket to peanut butter and bacon with hot pepper jam.
 And burgers aren't the only draw, there's Nashville hot fried chicken, sloppy Joe tacos plus a host of salads and sandwiches as well.
 Best of all, everything on the menu comes in under $10, booze-laced slushies included.